zenGate-Global/winter-cardano-contracts/README.md

 - datum is preserved
    - creation info is the txId of the original tx.
 Only the first utxo is empty, the rest must always point to the original tx.
+   - data referennce must be changed, because recreation is only done for error correction
 - At least one signer in datum must be facilitating the transaction
 - winter fee must be paid